Federal Employee EEO Mediation Process Attorneys

 - Most EEO complaints settle, so it never hurts to begin settlement discussions sooner rather than later

-You may be wondering how to “win” at an EEO mediation, but the better question is what to ask for in mediation to get the results you hope for and to resolve your EEO complaint.
-The average EEO mediation settlement varies drastically based upon the case, your relief request, and your counsel, so preparation is key.
-However, the process generally follows the same structure in most cases.
+You may be wondering how to “win” at EEOC mediation, but the better question is what to ask for to get the results you hope for.
+The average EEOC mediation settlement varies drastically based upon the case, your relief request, and your counsel, so preparation is key.
+However, the process generally follows the same structure.

-A mediation session typically begins with the employee explaining what happened that caused them to file an EEO complaint.
-The Agency will then respond, and in some cases the parties, the complainant and the agency, then discuss the issues together.
-Under the EEOC’s new Management Directive 110, the Agency should have a settlement authority present at the mediation who is not a Responsible Management Official (RMO) in the complaint.
+A mediation session typically begins with the complainant explaining what happened and what discrimination occurred that caused them to file an EEO complaint against the agency.
+The agency will then respond, and in some cases the parties, the complainant and the agency, then discuss the issues together.
+Under the EEOC’s new Management Directive 110, the Agency should have a settlement authority present who is not a Responsible Management Official (RMO) in the complaint.
 In other words, the Agency should have a settlement authority who is above the RMO in the chain of command authorized to make settlement offers on behalf of the Agency.
 This can make settlement more likely to occur, as the official deciding on the settlement is less personally involved than an RMO might be, and might better understand the bigger picture.

-Prior to the mediation, the employee should think about various options for relief and be prepared at the mediation to state what the Agency could do to resolve the complaint.
-Ideally, the Agency will then make an offer to the employee.
-Often, the Agency’s opening offer is not its final offer, and mediation can involve several rounds of settlement demands and counteroffers between the complainant and the agency.
+Prior to the mediation, the employee should think about various options for relief and be prepared at the mediation to state what the agency could do to resolve the complaint.
+Ideally, the agency will then make an offer to the complainant to consider.
+Often the agency’s opening offer is not its final offer, and mediation can involve several rounds of settlement demands and counteroffers between the complainant and the agency.

-If the parties are unable to reach a resolution at mediation, then the employee may continue to pursue their complaint through the process.
-Mediation may occur at any point in the EEO complaint process, although it is most typically offered at the informal complaint stage, where the complainant can elect to participate in ADR, or when the case is pending before an Administrative Judge at the EEOC.
+If the complainant and agency are unable to reach a resolution at mediation, then the employee may continue to pursue their complaint through the process.
+Mediation may occur at any point in the EEO complaint process, although it is most typically offered at the informal EEO complaint stage, where the complainant can elect to participate in ADR, or when the case is pending before an Administrative Judge at the EEOC.